 Doesn't fit this trope perfectly, but on Desperate Housewives, Orson is a dentist and is certainly "depraved": He helped his mother dispose of a body and attempted to commit vehicular homicide, which later made him lose his license.

 Dexter: One of the men from the group of rapists is a dentist.
-Notable in that Lumen tracked him down, and knew it was him off of a gut feeling.
+Though we never actually see his depravity show up in his work.

 A Lighter and Softer version appears in the Nickelodeon comedy series Turkey Television, with the dentist making small talk with his patients while handcuffing them to the chair.

 A prank on Prank Patrol involved a visit to the dentist where the dentist turned out to be one of these.

 In Louie, the title character visits a dentist that specializes in treating people with odontophobia.
 After giving him an excessive dose of nitrous oxide and an unspecified pill, Louie has a series of hallucinations ending in the dentist sensually inserting a banana into his mouth.
 When he suddenly snaps out of the dream state, the dentist is seen hastily zipping up his fly.

 On The Golden Girls, Rose is groped by her dentist after a procedure.
 Uncertain, she declines to complain.
 But when he tries it again during a return visit, the infuriated woman vows that she will file a report with the state dental board.